zty0510/Final_Project/README.md

 ### A typical procedure of a network request

-When you type in `https://sist.shanghaitech.edu.cn/` (a **URL**) in your browser and wait for the fully-loaded version of SIST's website, you are actually watching your browser (a **client**) communicating with some computers in the clouds (a **server**).
+When you type in `https://sist.shanghaitech.edu.cn/` (a **URL**) in your browser and wait for the fully-loaded version of the SIST's website, you are actually watching your browser (a **client**) communicating with some computers in the clouds (a **server**).
 Specifically, your browser uses the URL you typed in to search for SIST server's IP and forges a TCP connection with the server in **3-Way Handshake Process**.
-After connecting with the server, your browser sends requests to the server in the from of **HTTP request** message.
+After connecting with the server, your browser sends **HTTP request** to the server.
 Then SIST's server receives the message and runs an application to process the request, after which an **HTTP response** message is sent back to your browser in a **HTML** form.
 If all of these processes work smoothly, you will see a neat layout of the SIST website after your browser finishes resolving the HTML message.

 ### HTTP Basics